-When investigating working memory, all arms are usually provided with a (food) reward and the animal should visit each arm only once.
+When investigating working memory, all arms are usually provided with a reward and the animal should visit each arm only once.
 When used for assessing reference memory, only some of the arms contain a reward and the animal should only visit those baited arms.
 Visits to an arm more than once or visits to non-baited arms count as working memory errors or reference memory errors, respectively.

 Made to your specifications

-The Noldus radial arm mazes are available in standard sizes and colors, but just as easily made to your specifications.
+The Noldus radial arm mazes are available in standard sizes and colors, but are just as easily made to your specifications.

 Video tracking in a radial arm maze

 EthoVision XT detects and tracks the center point, nose point, and tail base of mice and rats.
 This allows for the accurate measurement of an animal’s relative position.
-For example, you can use it to discriminate between the animal poking only its nose around the corner or moving its entire body into one of the arms of a radial arm maze.
+For example, you can use it to discriminate between the subject poking only its nose around the corner or moving its entire body into one of the arms of a radial arm maze.

 With EthoVision XT you can program these add-ons.
-For example, open doors in a specific order, but only after EthoVision XT has detected the rodent to have visited another arm, collected a reward, and returned to the center for a certain amount of time.
+For example, you could open doors in a specific order, but only after EthoVision XT has detected the rodent to have visited another arm, collected a reward, and returned to the center for a certain amount of time.

-Analysis in your radial arm maze test
+Analyzing your radial arm maze test

 Alternatively, we also offer mazes from several suppliers such as Ugo Basile and Maze Engineers (availability may depend on your location).